piukhq/metis/README.md

 Running `add_card` and `remove_card` requires the celery worker to be running.

-First make sure you have a redis server running on `redis://localhost:6379`.
+First make sure you have a RabbitMQ server running on port 5672.

 Then, run this command in the root directory of the project, setting concurrency to one for easier debugging